 10 Fascinating Historical Sites in Tonga(c) tongapocketguide.com

 10 Fascinating Historical Sites in Tonga

 Tonga has an interesting and colourful history of kings, colonisation, tribes and encounters from the other side of the world.
-To commemorate some of these key points in Tonga’s history, plaques and memorials can be found in historically significant places across the islands of Tongatapu and Ha’apai, while strange megaliths and ancient tombs also stand as historical places of interest.
-Check out some of the historical sites in Tonga that you can visit, written in the list below.
+To commemorate some of these key points in Tonga’s history, plaques and memorials can be found in historically significant places across the country’s four main island groups, while strange megaliths and ancient tombs also stand as historical places of interest.
+Check out some of the historical sites in Tonga that you can visit in the list below!

 The most iconic historical site in Tonga is arguably the Ha’amonga ‘a Maui.
 This ancient coral stone trilithon was said to be constructed in the 13th Century under the rule of Tu’i Tonga Tu’itatui, one of Tonga’s early kings.
-Interpretation panels at the site in Niutoua explain the historical theories behind the megalith’s construction, while a short walk behind the trilithon, you can check out Maka Faakinanga or the “leaning stone”.
+Interpretation panels at the site in Niutoua explain the historical theories behind the megalith’s construction.
+This historical attraction can be found on the main island, Tongatapu, along with the 10 Best Historical Sites in Tongatapu & Nuku’alofa.

+10 Fascinating Historical Sites in Tonga(c) tongapocketguide.com